hasura/learn-graphql/tutorials/frontend/typescript-react-apollo/tutorial-site/content/intro-to-graphql.md

 - **Prevent multiple API calls**: In case you need more data, you can also avoid making multiple calls to your API.
 In the case above, you don't need to make 2 API calls to fetch `user` and `address` separately.
-- **Lesser communication with API developers**: Sometimes to fetch the exact data you need, especially if you need to fetch more data and want to avoid multiple API calls, you will need to ask your API developers to build a new API.
+- **Lesser communication with API developers**: Sometimes, to fetch the exact data you need, especially if you need to fetch more data and want to avoid multiple API calls, you will need to ask your API developers to build a new API.
 With GraphQL, your work is *independent* of the API team!
 This allows you to work faster on your app.
 - **Self-documenting**: Every GraphQL API conforms to a "schema" which is the graph data model and what kinds of queries a client can make.
-This allows the community to build lots of cool tools to explore & visualise your API or create IDE plugins that autocomplete your GraphQL queries and even do "codegen".
+This allows the community to build lots of cool tools to explore & visualize your API or create IDE plugins that autocomplete your GraphQL queries and even do "codegen".
 We'll understand this in more detail later!